github/developer.github.com/content/v3/git/tags.md

 Note that creating a tag object does not create the reference that makes a tag in Git.
-If you want to create an annotated tag in Git, you have to do this call to create the tag object, and then create the `refs/tags/[tag]` reference.
-If you want to create a lightweight tag, you simply have to create the reference - this call would be unnecessary.
+If you want to create an annotated tag in Git, you have to do this call to create the tag object, and then [create](/v3/git/refs/#create-a-reference) the `refs/tags/[tag]` reference.
+If you want to create a lightweight tag, you only have to [create](/v3/git/refs/#create-a-reference) the tag reference - this call would be unnecessary.

     POST /repos/:owner/:repo/git/tags